 Amy teaches voice, monologue and drama coaching.
 Her professional attitude, knowledge and no-nonsense approach are great qualities to have in preparing students to quickly achieve audition preparation for shows, high school and university.
 She dances for exercise.

 David Tegtmeyer studied Clarinet at the Peabody Conservatory of Music in Baltimore, Maryland and played with the Baltimore Colts (NFL) Marching Band until he was drafted into the US Army.
 Life took him in a different direction until he returned to his first love of music upon retirement from his career.
-He teaches both clarinet and saxophone.

 He is a gifted musician who currently plays clarinet (and saxophone when needed) in the Clarington Concert Band, the Durham Woodwind Band and Lakeshore Winds Orchestra.
 He takes great interest in and care with his students here at Upscale Music Studios.